alexmen656/appcore/README.md

   Marteso
 </h1>

 Marteso is a platform which combines iOS CI&CD pipeline with ASO tools.
 The core is the screenshot pipeline which automatically generates screenshots and valid signed binaries on every GitHub push, basically like Vercel but for iOS apps.
+Marteso is still WIP.

 ## Demo